garris/BackstopJS/README.md

-onBeforeScript           // Used to set up browser state e.g. cookies. cookiePath               // import cookies in JSON format (available with default onBeforeScript see setting cookies below) url                      // [required] The url of your app state referenceUrl             // Specify a different state or enviornment when creating reference. readyEvent               // Wait until this string has been logged to the console. readySelector            // Wait until this selector exists before continuing. delay                    // Wait for x millisections
+onBeforeScript           // Used to set up browser state e.g. cookies. cookiePath               // import cookies in JSON format (available with default onBeforeScript see setting cookies below) url                      // [required] The url of your app state referenceUrl             // Specify a different state or environment when creating reference. readyEvent               // Wait until this string has been logged to the console. readySelector            // Wait until this selector exists before continuing. delay                    // Wait for x millisections